Vulnerable-applications-for-android/SprayAndPray/README.md

 # SprayAndPray
-This is a Android application to research heap overflow vulnerabilities, and techniques such as heap spraying that can be used to exploit them.
+This is an Android application design to aid in researching heap overflow vulnerabilities, and techniques such as heap spraying that can be used to exploit them.